 Prescriber Eligibility and Exclusion Monitoring

-Pharmacies must take a proactive approach to ongoing exclusion monitoring for prescribers they employ in addition to screening for each claim submitted to CMS for referring, ordering, and prescribing physicians.
+Pharmacies must take a proactive approach to ongoing exclusion list monitoring for prescribers they employ in addition to screening for each claim submitted to CMS for referring, ordering, and prescribing physicians.
 Excluded pharmacists and technicians cannot input prescription information for pharmacy billing, or fill prescriptions for drugs that are billed to a CMS federal healthcare program.

 Many exclusions are the result of a license issue or revocation from a state medical board.
 For a comprehensive approach, primary source verification and license and credential monitoring are essential in addition to monitoring the OIG LEIE, SAM.gov, and all available state Medicaid lists.